alexander-barrere/dennis/README.md

-# DNS_Probe
+# DeNniS

-DNS_Probe is a DNS probe and reporting application designed to work seamlessly with Cloud, On-Premises, and Active Directory DNS servers.
+DeNniS is a DNS probe and reporting application designed to work seamlessly with Cloud, On-Premises, and Active Directory DNS servers.
 This utility is crafted to perform DNS queries for user-specified records or domains, analyze the responses, and provide comprehensive reports.

 ## Features